Carol Holmes, Owner, cGaming Compliance Consulting

 Where do we go from here?

 As for what she hopes for the future of the industry itself?
 “I would hope that by summer 2021, we would be back to where we were at this point last year – everything was open and operating, no restrictions.”
 She acknowledged that some of the health and safety requirements may well remain in place, whether it be physical distancing or the increased hygiene and cleaning measures.
-That could be a positive moving forward in a post-COVID-19 world, as long as they can be scaled back somewhat.

 It’s fair to say that in terms of planning for the future, in a year like 2020, all bets are off.